What is the vulva?

 The conditions causing an itchy vulva often require specific treatment.
 For example:

-- Topical and oral antifungal, antibiotic or antiviral medications (aciclovir) for infection
+- Topical and oral antifungal or antibiotic for an infection

 - Topical steroids or calcineurin inhibitors for inflammatory disease